 White elephant issues are things you cannot change in any way.
 In the rental world, it may be that the home is on a busy street.
 Maybe it backs up to a graveyard, or perhaps it backs up to some industrial, and it’s loud.

-The question of how much should I charge for rent can be a tricky one to answer, but hopefully, after careful thought, you can determine a price that is fair and valuable to your property.
-Don’t forget to do your research, and don’t be afraid to adjust your pricing if necessary if you’re noticing a lack of interest.
+The question of how much I should charge for rent can be a tricky one to answer, but hopefully, after careful thought, you can determine a price that is fair and valuable to your property feel free to aks questions to our property managers in Denver.
+Don’t forget to do your research, and don’t be afraid to adjust your pricing if necessary if you notice a lack of interest.